Stephanie3107/ansible-work-stephanie/README.md

 Ansible Roles and Playbooks Assignment
 # Ansible Roles and Playbooks Assignment

 This repository contains all the Ansible roles and playbooks that I created during class assignments.
-The goal of this project is to showcase my practical skills in using Ansible for automating and managing infrastructure tasks.
+The goal of this project is to showcase my practical skills in using Ansible.
+I am able to do this because I have an amazing tutor.

-**Important:** All names and identifiers have been replaced with generic names to ensure academic integrity.
-Please note that the names you see here are my own and have been modified accordingly for grading purposes.

 ---